 A data packet is sent.

-For each data packet that is sent, the receiving side will send an ACK message.
+For each data packet that is sent and received correctly on the other side, the receiving side will send an ACK message.

 An ACK packet carries the serial number of the ACKed packet.

 The sending side will wait ack_timeout to receive an ACK message.